yervajaswanth/continuous-deployment-to-ECS/README.md

 3. **Configure Workflow Environment Variables**: Update the environment variables in the `.github/workflows/deploy.yml` file according to your AWS setup.

+4. **Add Task Definition JSON File**: Create a file named `td.json` in the `.github/workflows/` directory and paste the contents of your task definition JSON.
+This JSON defines your ECS task configuration, including container definitions, CPU, memory, etc.

-4. **Commit and Push Changes**: Commit and push the changes to trigger the deployment workflow.
+5. **Commit and Push Changes**: Commit and push the changes to trigger the deployment workflow.

 ## Mechanism of Deployment Workflow